Kangiriyanka/joe-farah/src/pages/posts/post-2.md

 ## Heads up

 Starting with <a class="secondary-a"  href="/posts/post-1/" > juggling tips, </a> I've decided to continue the tradition and post more personal tips/advice for the disciplines I like.
 I've started to enjoy the challenge of modifying personal notes to make them understandable for the public.
-During that process, I can navigate ways of finding better words to express certain ideas, correct sentences that read awkwardly and, all in all, revamp my writing style.
+During that process, I can navigate ways of finding better words to express certain ideas, correct sentences that read awkwardly, and all in all, revamp my writing style.

 &nbsp;

 ## Mindset

 What role does music play in your life?
-For my part, the idea of learning an instrument was always tucked somewhere in the folds of my cortex (I tried).
+For my part, the idea of learning an instrument was always tucked somewhere in the folds of my brain.
 I never capitalized on it until I met good friends who were musicians <sup> <a  class="secondary-a" href="#footnotes"> 1. </a> </sup>.
 At that time, I already knew how to juggle and dance, and since I enjoy combining my skills, music fit perfectly with the other two.
 There's no deep emotional charge that draws me to music, it doesn't feel like an escape or anything of the sort.
 I do genuinely enjoy it, that's the only reason that matters.

 &nbsp;

 ## General tips

-- Watch your posture and stretch the adequate parts of the body you're using for your instrument.
+- Watch your posture and stretch the relevant parts of the body you're using for your instrument.
 - Practice your scales at different tempos with a metronome.
 - Feel the music, reframe what the metronome is doing.
 - Record your sessions for yourself.
 The invisible pressure oozing out your camera lens keeps you in check.
 - Try starting the song you're learning at any measure.
 You lose nothing by raising the stakes.
 - Get better at sightreading.
 I recommend the app Notevision on iOS.
 It's well designed.
-- Be comfortable at slower tempos before turning to Speedy Gonsales.
+- Be comfortable at slower tempos before turning to Speedy Gonzalez.
 Conversely, you can purposely go much faster than you play.
 - Encourage yourself.
 Hey Joe, you know what?
 I'm actually practicing, I'm actually trying to get better.

 - Make it fun.
-Playing a simple chord progession and  freestyling lyrics is incredibly fun.
+Playing simple chord progressions and freestyling lyrics is incredibly fun.

 ## Ear training

 When it comes to ear training, all I know is that recognizing the interval between the notes is a valuable skill.
 For example, if you heard a C followed by a G, you can recognize it as perfect 5th.
-Even more valuable is the ability to anticipate what a note is going to sound like.
+Even more valuable is being able to anticipate what a note is going to sound like.
 If you hear a note, what would a (insert interval) above or below sound like?
-You can take it further:   what would that <u>chord</u> sound like over this <u>scale</u>?
+You can take it further:   what would that <u>chord</u> sound like when played over this <u>scale</u>?
 I'm not at this stage yet.

 &nbsp;